Paralegal

 Employers

 Paralegal roles are available throughout the UK.
-Your employer may vary between niche/mid-sized firms to large, commercial law firms and in-house legal teams.
+In the regulated sector, paralegals usually work for solicitors, barristers, licensed conveyancers, chartered legal executives, cost lawyers and trade mark attorneys.
+Employers range from niche/mid-sized firms to large commercial law firms, paralegal firms and in-house legal teams.

 Typical employers include: